Skip to content

 The Metadata Access Server is the bridge to the Governance Servers (the middle ring in Figure 1).
 The Governance Servers provide active metadata exchange and governance of any type of third party technology, not just metadata servers.
 We call this integrated governance.

 For the most part, Egeria is a background technology.
 However, once metadata is being exchanged and linked, new governance solutions may emerge that bring value directly to individuals working in an organization.
-Therefore, we have added servers to support browser-based user interfaces:
+Therefore, we have an additional server to support browser-based user interfaces: the View Server provides REST APIs specifically for user interfaces.
+They are consumed by the Egeria UIs but can also be used by other UIs and tools.

 Metadata objects